zarinlo/codelabs/codelab-springboot-api.md

 We are going to work on writing the `populateStockDatabase()`.
 This function will be defined in a new class called, `StockServiceImpl.java`, which is the implementation of the interface we just created.

 Before we get started, we are going to have to do the following:
-✔️ create a subscription to the API that is going to provide the data ✔️ test the connection to the API via cURL (or another REST client, like Postman or Insomnia) ✔️ create a java `repository` that will read from a MongoDB ✔️ create an application properties file in java to store the credentials needed to access the API ✔️ setup a REST template that will connect to the API (optional, but recommended) ✔️ setup an exception handler to deal with failed responses from the API (optional, but recommended) ✔️ develop the `populateStockDatabase()` function to call the external API and populate the database
+1. Create a subscription to the API that is going to populate the database
+2. Create a java `repository` that will handle the data stored in the MongoDB instance
+3. Setup a REST template config that will connect to the API

 <!-- ---------------------------------------------------------------------------------------------------------------- -->
 ## Subcribe and Test API via Postman